adamkelker/azure-network-protocols/README.md

  In either CMD or Powershell ping www.google.com and observe the traffic in wireshark.

 5.)
-We then are going to initiate a non-stop ping from our Windows 10 VM to our Ubuntu VM.
+Next we are going to initiate a continuous ping from our Windows 10 VM to our Ubuntu VM.

 6.)
 Open the Network Security Group of our Ubuntu machine and disable incoming (inbound) ICMP traffic.
-To disable incoming ICMP traffic click "Add" new rule and copy everything exactly from the picture.
-Once that is done you can create the rule and it will create automatically and show up as a new rule.
+We disable incoming ICMP traffic by clicking "Add" new rule and copying everything exactly from the picture.
+Once that is done we can create the rule and it will create automatically and show up as a new rule.

  <p>
 <img src="https://imgur.com/r3dH3Yy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>